Lucasp381/Kib.A/README.md

 A **simple alerting system for Kibana**.
 You can create multiple *alerters* for each rule defined in Kibana.

-⚠️ This project is still under development (i'm not a real developper and this is my first real project 🎉).
+⚠️ This project is still under development (i'm more an Ops than a Dev and this is my first real project 🎉).
 It uses **NestJS** for the backend, **NextJS** for the frontend, and **Elasticsearch** as the storage layer.

 This is a early stage of the project, so there are still bugs and issues.